awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 ## Configuring GTID\-based replication for existing read replicas<a name="mysql-replication-gtid.configuring-existing-read-replicas"></a>

-For an existing MySQL DB instance with read replicas that doesn't use GTID\-based replication, you can configure GTID\-based replication between the DB instance and the read replicas\.
+For an existing MySQL DB instance with read replicas that doesn't use GTID\-based repl ication, you can configure GTID\-based replication between the DB instance and the read replicas\.

 **To enable GTID\-based replication for existing read replicas**